NinVoido/spotify-vpn/doc/t_server_null.rst

 ------------

-The *--dev null test suite* is primary targeted at testing client connections to the "just compiled" version of OpenVPN.
-The name is derived from "null" device type in OpenVPN.
-In particular, when *--dev null --ifconfig-noexec* is used in OpenVPN client configuration one does not need to run OpenVPN with root privileges because interface, routing, etc. configuration is not done at all.
+The *--dev null test suite* is primary targeted at testing client connections to the "just compiled" version of spotify.
+The name is derived from "null" device type in spotify.
+In particular, when *--dev null --ifconfig-noexec* is used in spotify client configuration one does not need to run spotify with root privileges because interface, routing, etc. configuration is not done at all.
-This is still enough to ensure that the OpenVPN client can connect to a server instance.
+This is still enough to ensure that the spotify client can connect to a server instance.

 The main features of the test suite: